Are you buying a house with damp?

 A Rising Damp Specialist will then inspect the internal and external walls and floorboards.
 They again test for damp levels using a moisture meter and take samples from the porous material to determine how damp it is.
 They get this by drilling into the wall.

 RICS Surveyor and builder Jeff Howell recently wrote that a damp meter can detect other atmospheric conditions that may not be relevant.
-Therefore, you must book a full damp & timber survey before paying lots of money for new damp proofing.
-Chemical injection of damp proofing is advised for treating rising damp on around 5,000 UK homes weekly - which costs more than £200 million per year - much of this is because of the widespread misuse of electrical moisture meters.
+Therefore, you must book a full damp and timber survey before paying lots of money for new damp protection measures.

 Jeff also confirmed investigations into other types of damp proofing, such as electro-osmosis and atmospheric siphons (e.g. Wallguard, Schrijver System and Holland Damp Proofing).
-He stated that these remedies are often mis-sold to the British public, too.
+He stated that these are often mis-sold to the British public, too.

-If you have rising damp you can get it fixed but you are strongly advised to get a damp specialist to confirm your condition first.
+If you have rising damp issues, you can get it fixed but you are strongly advised to get a damp specialist to confirm your condition first.

 Problem